01 – Engagement System

 Performance

 High intensity on lower-end consoles.
-No unnecessary Verse logic, everything lightweight.

 Screen Real Estate

-Gameplay clarity always takes priority — especially during build fights and fast transitions.
+Gameplay clarity always takes priority

 IMPACT